West Kent Light Infantry: French Revolutionary and Napoleonic Wars

+During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the West Kents, with 736 men in 10 companies under Lt-Col Thomas Dalton, were stationed at Colchester Barracks as part of a militia brigade under Brigadier-General Lord Montgomerie.

 Legislation was passed in 1811 permitting English militia regiments to serve in Ireland for two years, and the West Kent Militia served there for a period.
 It was disembodied in June 1814, but was called out again in June 1815 during the short Waterloo Campaign.
 It was finally disembodied in May 1816.